Perpich Arts High School

 "Perpich is providing me with the opportunity to develop my art, and fulfill a potential which I might never have on my own."

 — Naftalia Rose, literary arts student from Crystal

-- Thirty students graduated with honors (final GPA of 3.6 or better).
+- Twenty-four students graduated with honors (final GPA of 3.6 or better).